canique/gateway/raspberry-pi-radio-hat/README.md

 Pre-Requisites:
-You need a Raspberry Pi (tested on Raspberry Pi 3)
+You need a Raspberry Pi (tested on Raspberry Pi 3 and Raspberry Pi 4)
 You need a Debian Bullseye based OS on your Raspberry Pi
 You need a Canique Radio Hat (available soon in Canique Shop) with antenna and u.FL cable
 You need at least 1 [Canique Climat](https://www.canique.com/climat) (temperature/humidity sensor) to talk to